b1gry4n/foundation-seed/README.md

 ## Why This Exists

-When building projects — especially with AI — things can quickly become:
+When building projects, especially with AI, things can quickly become:

 - hard to track
 - inconsistent